gstonge1/Concept-screen-tap-on-Garmin-Striker-4-to-stream-screen-via-WiFi/README.md

 ---

-*Research conducted March 2026.
-PCB analysis based on publicly available photos from gfixer.ru spare parts catalog.
-All referenced GitHub projects belong to their respective authors.*
+*Feasibility study conducted March 2026.
+All PCB analysis based on publicly available teardown photos and manufacturer datasheets.
+All referenced GitHub projects belong to their respective authors.
+English documentation assisted by Claude (Anthropic) — French is the author's native language.*